JCSDA/spack-stack/project_charter.md

 Updates that will generate module duplicates require a completely new spack-stack installation.
 Making these kinds of updates between releases should be the absolute exception when it is really urgent (critical bugs or security issues).
 We roll out a new spack-stack release every three months anyway!

 Official updates need to be made consistently across all platforms.
-There shall never be a situation when an official spack-stack installation on one platform differs from the others in their packages, package configurations etc (unless required by and encoded in spack-stack itself).
+There shall never be a situation when an official spack-stack installation on one platform differs from the others in their packages, package configurations, etc. (unless required by and encoded in spack-stack itself).

 Since official updates require coordination across all platforms, the timeline for these installs must be more generous than for test installs.